achuchulev/elastic-stack/README.md

 <img src="diagrams/indexes.png" />

-- Click the Discover link in the left-hand navigation bar.
-On the Discover page, select the predefined filebeat* index pattern to see Filebeat data.
+- From the Discover tab in the left-hand navigation bar, select the predefined filebeat* index pattern to see Filebeat data.
 By default, this will show you all of the log data over the last 15 minutes.
 You will see a histogram with log events, and some log messages below:

 <img src="diagrams/index1.png" />